1987 NSWRL season: First half

+Second half

-From the restart kick-off Belcher fielded the ball in his in-goal but was penalised for shepherding behind Chris O'Sullivan as he ran the ball out.
+From the restart kick-off by O'Connor, Sam Backo missed the ball when trying to trap it with his foot just in front and to the left of the posts.
+Subsequently this forced Belcher to field the ball deep in his in-goal, but he was penalised for shepherding behind first Backo and then Chris O'Sullivan who was standing under the posts as he ran the ball out.
+And with the Manly line arriving as Belcher was behind O'Sullivan, referee Stone ruled the Canberra fullback had used his team mate as a shepherd with Vautin the player ruled to have been impeded.
 It was a gift penalty for O'Connor to take Manly out to an 8-0 lead.

 The Sea Eagles kept the pressure on Canberra by charging down two attempted clearing kicks by a tiring Mal Meninga.
 Only occasionally did the Raiders break through.
 After a run by Peter Jackson, Manly's Phil Daley was penalised for a high tackle and Meninga's goal finally put Canberra on the scoreboard.

 Fatigue and the heat began to take a toll on the players, though one of the more surprising efforts was Manly's English prop Kevin Ward who ran and tackled strongly all day.
 Meninga, who had only played 60 minutes of football since breaking his arm in a game against Manly almost two months earlier, was replaced by Kevin Walters after 15 minutes of the second half and Manly's Gibbs, Cleal and Cochrane all went down hurt at different stages as the pace of the match slowed (for his part, Cochrane still can't remember the second half).
 Soon after a successful penalty goal from O'Connor, a Dale Shearer cross field kick from the Raiders 22m line was grounded over the line by O'Connor in the Paddington corner.
 While Manly winger David Ronson was thought to be offside (though he didn't get involved in the play, he was still within 10 metres of O'Connor), many claim that the Manly centre should have been ruled offside as he got the ball "rather quickly" (television replays would prove inconclusive as there was no footage of where O'Conner was when Shearer kicked).
 However, referee Mick Stone ruled that Manly's international centre was onside and O'Connor was awarded the try.
 He converted his own try (giving him 4/4 goals at that point) and Manly had a premiership winning 16-2 lead.